chapel-lang/chapel/doc/rst/platforms/cray.rst

       module load cray-pmi{,-lib}

-   This is often not required.
-Usually the default PMI modules have sufficient capability to support Chapel program startup.
-But under certain circumstances, they do not and you will see messages of the following form when you run a Chapel program:
+   Often this is not required.
+Usually the default PMI support has sufficient capabilities to support Chapel program startup.
+But under certain circumstances it does not, and when you run a Chapel program that was built without these loaded you will see messages like this
+   one:

    .. code-block:: sh